NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 On April 14, 2013, Hannah Fusfeld lost her voice, and within a couple of hours she was visibly ill.
 It was the first day of what would become nearly four months of missed school days, ice-skating practices and time away from and inability to communicate with her friends, family and community.
 Hannah’s illness made it impossible for her to communicate even her most basic needs.
 She was eventually diagnosed with combination of mononucleosis, or mono, and whooping cough.

 Hannah and her family saw three different doctors before deciding they needed to look for help outside Green Bay.
-After nearly four months with no voice at all, Hannah and her parents found the NorthShore Voice Center.
-Aaron Friedman, MD, Otolaryngology, and Christine Buth Martin, Speech Therapist, helped give her back her voice in one three-hour session.
+After nearly four months with no voice at all, Hannah and her parents found the NorthShore Voice Center and Christine Buth Martin, Speech Therapist, who helped give her back her voice in one three-hour session.

 Hannah’s mom, Bonnie Lee Fusfeld, shares the experiences of the entire family, the downs and eventual ups, in their NorthShore Patient Story: